hinderling/hinderling.github.io/index.md

 As member of the [Smart Microscopy Working Group](https://smartmicroscopy.github.io), I am interested to standardize adaptive feedback microscopy workflows, working with experts from academia and industry to create reference specifications for consistent implementation and reproducibility across imaging systems.

 ### Image analysis
-I’m passionate about all things bio-image analysis.
-I’m especially proud of **[Convpaint](https://github.com/guiwitz/napari-convpaint)**, an interactive pixel classification tool we developed.
+Passionate about all things bio-image analysis, I’m especially proud of **[Convpaint](https://github.com/guiwitz/napari-convpaint)**, an interactive pixel classification tool we developed.
 It uses pretrained ViTs to extract image features.
 With a simple GUI in napari, users can train an ML model in seconds to identify structures in cells and tissues, or even track animal behavior.
 Convpaint seamlessly handles multidimensional data (time-series, 3D, multichannel).

 ![Visualisation of collective MCF10A cell movement.](./assets/MCF10A-tracks-animation-bw.mp4)